he249619/fastrobots-2026/Pages/Lab8.md

 # Lab 8: Stunts!

 The goal of this lab was to make our car do a stunt, and I chose to make my car drift.
-I did this by having the car drive directly towards a wall, start turning 180° once it was within three feet of the wall, and then driving back in the same direction it originated after turning.
+I did this by having the car drive directly towards a wall, start turning 180° around once it was within three feet of the wall, and then drive back in the same direction it originated after turning.

 ### Updated Software

-In order to accomplish the drift, I added a new function named `do_the_drift()` to the code on the Artemis that transitioned the car from one state of operation to another during the stunt.
+In order to accomplish the drift, I added a new function named `do_the_drift()` to the code on the Artemis.
 This function was called once in every `void loop()` iteration so long as the global variable `initiate_drift` was `1`.

 ```cpp
 void loop() {